 “That’s just science fiction, sonny.”

-Maybe I needed to come back from the dead at a more advanced future.
+Maybe I should have come back from the dead at a more advanced future.

 Several trailers are at the edge of the woods, plus all the sound equipment is stacked under a tarp, to protect it from rain.
 For setup purposes, a long line runs from the generators which will later power the amps and speakers during the show.
 Downhill is the sound booth and lighting array set more in the middle of the park.
 Massive cables run to the stage and also under the zip line to the harbor where the Knobs will play.
 I cannot believe that everything has been set up in such a short time.
 Queen’s set will be electrified by pyrotechnics like we had in London.
 Should I worry about setting the forest behind the stage on fire?
 I trust Henri has it all under control.